 We’ve got your back

-This is why we’re so happy to introduce our new vitamin D supplement, Shine 5000, which is an ultra-concentrated dose of 5000 IU of D3 in a single soft gel.
-It’s designed to quickly replenish vitamin D status, perfect if you are dealing with a deficiency, are looking to take it less frequently, or just have higher vitamin D requirements.
-Shine is also solubilized in oil for better absorption in the digestive tract.
+This is why we’re so happy to introduce our new vitamin D supplement, Shine, which is an ultra-concentrated dose of 2500 IU of D3 paired with vitamin K2.
+It’s designed to quickly replenish vitamin D status, and is wonderful for your daily vitamin D needs.
+Pairing vitamin D3 with K2 is a match made in heaven, increasing absorption and reducing arterial and bone issues while improving immunity.